 If your organization is aligned with our focus areas, email us with a brief description of the business concept, market need, backgrounds of the founders and management, and how the organization will improve the health and well-being of young people.
 If you have a non-confidential pitch deck, please include that as well.

 Hope for the Future

-We are interested in making investments where Hopelab can add value by leveraging the expertise of our social innovation lab, which is staffed by researchers, strategists, designers, and communicators with unparalleled expertise in developing products that young people will find meaningful and want to use, can be widely distributed, and will measurably improve health outcomes.
-An investment from Hopelab Ventures is not only financial in nature; the relationships with payers, providers, entrepreneurs, investment funds, and subject-matter experts offer a diverse range of resources to support and enhance the capabilities of portfolio companies with an eye toward maximizing social impact.
+We make investments where Hopelab can add value by leveraging the expertise of our innovation lab, which is staffed by researchers, strategists, designers, and communicators with unparalleled expertise in developing products for young people.
+We have a long history of building solutions that teens and young adults find meaningful, that they actually want to use, that can be widely distributed, and that measurably improve health outcomes.
+An investment from Hopelab Ventures is not only financial in nature—in addition to advisory services from the Hopelab staff, our relationships with payers, providers, entrepreneurs, investors, and subject-matter experts offer a diverse range of resources to support and enhance the capabilities of our portfolio companies with an eye toward maximizing social impact.

 Hurdle announced today that Hopelab will be joining the Hurdle investor community.
 The partnership will propel Hurdle’s commitment to support minority youth by applying Hopelab’s model of reverse-engineering health to develop tech-based interventions by identifying the key behavioral and psychological drivers of positive health outcomes.

 We caught up with Margaret Laws and Hopelab Ventures’ director, Erin Washington Sietstra to get their take on Hopelab and Hurdle can improve health outcomes for BIPOC and LGBTQ+ populations.